 Though this seems to be a setback, the emphasis on bringing market-oriented reforms to the state-owned sector by way of mixed ownership is a positive step.
 This way, the private sector can introduce corporate governance best practice, influence decision-making, enhance efficiencies and improve shareholder returns, while the state retains a level of beneficial interest.

 The results are starting to show.
 Market consolidation has driven cost savings and other synergies, while asset sales have bumped up productivity.
 Last year, China’s central SOEs – with total combined assets of almost USD9 trillion – reported record high profits and an average of 15% profit growth, the highest in five years.

 We believe SOE reform is an important step towards improving shareholder returns in the Chinese equity market.
-Some of the largest contributors to performance in our China portfolios are companies that have adopted market-based practices, such as Wanhua Chemical, Gree Electric and CSPC Pharmaceutical, which we highlight below.
+Some companies that have adopted market-based practices have seen success, such as Wanhua Chemical, Gree Electric and CSPC Pharmaceutical*, which we highlight below.
 We also note a few of the more recent SOE restructurings and our expectations for these companies.

 Mixed ownership models

 Mixed ownership reform, which injects private capital into state-owned companies (and in many cases reduces government ownership to a minority interest), needs to be followed by equity ownership and incentive programs to align management with shareholders.
 Both steps are necessary to bring state-owned enterprises in line with private companies.